-- 1. Select the Object type dropdown at the top-right, and select Create. - 2.
+- 1. Select the Object type drop-down at the top-right, and click Create. - 2.
 Call your object type Server Type. - 3.
 Set its parent to Company Assets.
-It will be a child object type. - 4.
-Select Object Type at the top-right, and again select Create.
+It will be the child object type. - 4.
+Select Object Type at the top-right, and again click Create.